 Whatever they were looking for, they didnít seem to be finding it.
 The casualness was starting to turn to frustration.
 Front doors were slammed, garden gates kicked open.
 One man stopped to piss behind a hedge in full view of the cottage he had just left.
 The sergeant shouted at him and eventually he moved on, zipping himself up as he went.
 Another lingered in the doorway of the general store.
-Eyeing up the check-out lass with the big tits, no doubt.
+Eyeing up the check-out lass, no doubt.
 An elderly man with a small dog walked out of one of the apartments.
 At once a soldier ran towards him, weapon levelled.
 The old fellow dropped the dog-lead, fluttering his hands in alarm as he was prodded back indoors at rifle-point.
 The dog scampered off.

 Now two soldiers were walking up the road from the bungalows, a tall older man and a burly younger man with corporalís stripes and a swagger.
 They had a woman between them, half dragging her.
 The sergeant sauntered over and appeared to start questioning her.
 She shook her head vehemently.
 The burly young corporal struck her in the face.
 Her head dropped.
 The sergeant repeated his question.
 The corporal raised his fist to strike her again, and for a moment John sensed something familiar about the movement, the threatening posture.
 But before he could focus on the young manís face, the hotel door was flung open and a grey-haired woman emerged.
 The hotel-keeperís wife.
 She strode towards them, her indignation plain to see.
 She stopped in front of the group and started to remonstrate with the sergeant.